open-telemetry/opentelemetry-collector-contrib/connector/grafanacloudconnector/README.md

 ## Overview

-The Grafana Cloud Connector (grafanacloudconnector) is a connector component that can analyze telemetry in pipelines to generate usage metrics for certain Grafana Cloud products.
+The Grafana Cloud Connector (grafanacloudconnector) is a connector component that can analyze telemetry in pipelines to generate usage metrics for the following Grafana Cloud products:
+* Application Observability

 #### Example configuration for the component